Metacat Performance: updates from Morpho of data packages are taking longer than five minutes

 seconds (before they should take more than 56,000 seconds - 15 hours!).
 Oh, index rocks!

-#6 Updated by Matt Jones almost 12 years ago
+#6 Updated by Matt Jones over 14 years ago

 I'm closing this bug, as it was used to document changes that were released with the 1.7.1 release and so should not have been reopened because we can't retarget it and have it point at both 1.7.1 and a later release.
 The best way to file a bug for an issue that was closed and was part of a release is to open a new bug report and put a pointer in that bug to the old bug for a history.
 I will open a new bug for this issue.